 - There is a drinking-water tap for filling bottles, etc.

-- The Youth Hostel over the road has a licensed café and bar, and showers which can be used for a small charge.
+- The Youth Hostel over the road has a licensed café and bar, open throughout the year, and showers which can be used for a small charge.

-- Free WiFi at Pen y Pass (there is no phone signal)
+- There is free WiFi at Pen y Pass near the building (there is no phone signal).

 - Pen y Pass is served by Sherpa bus services S1, S2, S3 and S5 (which includes the Park & Ride buses) and local taxis.